oxy-design-co/oxychat/HOW_IT_WORKS.md

 - `backend/app/main.py` - Creates the web server and defines the API routes
 - `backend/app/chat.py` - Sets up the ChatKit server and defines the AI agent
 - `backend/app/constants.py` - Contains the instructions that guide the AI's behavior
-- `backend/app/facts.py` - Stores facts in memory
+- `backend/app/facts.py` - (removed) previously stored facts in memory
 - `backend/app/weather.py` - Fetches weather data
 - `backend/app/memory_store.py` - Keeps track of chat threads and messages

 ### The AI Agent

-The AI agent is created in `chat.py` and has three tools it can use:
+The AI agent is created in `chat.py` and has two tools it can use:

-1. **save_fact** - Saves a fact you share in the conversation
-2. **switch_theme** - Changes between light and dark mode
+1. **switch_theme** - Changes between light and dark mode
-3. **get_weather** - Looks up weather and shows it in a widget
+2. **get_weather** - Looks up weather and shows it in a widget

 The agent follows instructions from `constants.py` that tell it:
 - To ask users about themselves
-- To save facts immediately when shared
-- To only help with ChatKit questions, facts, and weather
+- To only help with ChatKit questions and weather
 - To politely decline other types of requests

 ### How It Processes Messages